What is it Like to Visit Rarotonga & the Cook Islands?© CookIslandsPocketGuide.com

 Find out more about what it’s like to visit Aitutaki in The Complete Travel Guide to Aitutaki.

-What is it Like to Visit the Outer Cook Islands
+What is it Like to Visit the Outer Cook Islands?

 Visiting the outer islands of the Cook Islands is unlike visiting Rarotonga and Aitutaki.
 The tourism industries on these islands are minuscule, receiving less than 1% of visitors to the country.
 Visiting these islands is really down-to-earth, like visiting the real South Pacific.

-Islands like Atiu, Mangaia, Mauke and Mitiaro have a couple of tourist accommodation options in the form of guesthouses, self-contained cottages and, in the case of Atiu, villas with a central swimming pool.
-Head to islands, such as Manihiki, Penrhyn or Pukapuka, and you’ll be assigned to the islands’ only visitor guesthouse or bungalow where locals will provide all the food for you and take you out on their boats to show you their lagoons.
+Head to islands, such as Manihiki, Penrhyn or Pukapuka, and you’ll be assigned to the islands’ only visitor guesthouse or bungalow, where locals will provide all the food for you and take you out on their boats to show you their lagoons.
 It’s quite literally the most authentic way to experience the Cook Islands, as detailed in How to Have an Authentic Cook Islander Experience.

 Find out more about what it’s like to visit the outer Cook Islands, starting by browsing through The Complete Travel Guide to the Southern Cook Islands and The Complete Travel Guide to the Northern Cook Islands.